jonasmalm/machine-learning/README.md

 # kernels.R: Kernel Regression
 ![Kernels](images/kernel.png)

 Here I try to predict sin(x) from x using Gaussian kernel regression built from scratch.
-The plot above visualized how changing the h-value (making closer 'votes' more important) affects the quality of the predictions.
+The plot above visualizes how changing the bandwidth h (making closer 'votes' more important) affects the quality of the predictions.
+The red dots represent the observations and the lines are the predictions of sin(x) given an x-value for different bandwidths h.

 Due to the nature of kernel regression, this code scales extremely poorly.
 Creating the plot above requires n^2 * h iterations, where n is the number of observations in the data and h is the number of h-values evaluated.

 # boot.R: Parametric Bootstrap
 ![Bootstrap](images/boot.png)